 Halloween Time at the Disneyland Resort - Sep.
 6-Oct.
 31, 2019

 Halloween is a big-time affair at Disneyland Park, with plenty of decorations, entertainment and other goodies that typically take place mid-September through Oct.
-31. Main Street U.S.A. is turned into a pumpkin festival with hundreds of hand-carved pumpkins on display.
+31. Main Street, U.S.A. is turned into a pumpkin festival with hundreds of hand-carved pumpkins on display.
 You can gather with some of Disney's biggest villains along with other favorite Disney characters for meet-and-greets — in costumes, of course!
 Jack Skellington and Sally are popular over by the Haunted Mansion, and Cruella de Vil stalks about Main Street and near the park entrance.
-The kids will enjoy free face painting in Frontierland, and moms and dads can enjoy the seasonal entertainment plus special eats and drinks.
-There are also seasonal overlays to some of the resort's very best rides, including the Haunted Mansion Holiday hosted by Jack Skellington and Space Mountain Ghost Galaxy.
+Guests can enjoy the seasonal entertainment plus special eats and drinks.
+There are also seasonal overlays to some of the resort's very best rides, including the Haunted Mansion Holiday hosted by Jack Skellington.
+The Halloween Screams show is now a projection and special effects show that will light up Disneyland park most nights of the Halloween season.
+The show will be enhanced with fireworks on select nights.

 Disneyland Halloween Time festivities are included with regular park admission!
 We've got a full guide to Halloween Time, so be sure to check it out!